alejandro/articles/posts/mar2012/01/README.md

 In this case, you don't need to be worried about running locally or in nodester.
 It'll just work.

+**Tip**: use `nodester env get APPNAME` to know what are your environment variables
 <a name="a">
 ### RSA problems

-One of the mos interesting and recurrent problems is because of your RSA public key.
+One of the most interesting and recurrent problems is because of your RSA public key.
 You need to setup your key with our server in order to have access to it.
 There is no better explanation than this:

  -  [unix setup](http://help.github.com/mac-set-up-git/)